dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 3. Database server error or failure: we've made sure to send notifications from within a transaction.
 This does mean notifications won't be sent out unless the transaction succeeds, but there's still the possibility that the transaction is committed, and then the database crashes before sending out the notifications - again, these messages will never be claimed.
 4. Channel failure - it's possible that a notification is published, but never delivered to a consumer's session due to network error.

-**Claimed messages** might never be marked, due to either consumer error or database server error.
+Similarly, **claimed messages** might never be marked, due to either consumer error or database server error.
 When that happens, we have no mechanism to pick them up again and they will remain claimed and unprocessed indefinitely.

 All these can be addressed by introducing a "time to live" for messages in scheduled and claimed states.
-Those states are non-final in our state machine, and under normal operation a message should remain in them for only so long.
-If a certain threshold elapses, we can assume that one of the above scenarios occurred and the message needs to be reprocessed.
+The observation being, those states are non-final in our state machine, and under normal operation a message should remain in them for only so long.
+If a certain threshold elapses, we will assume that one of the above scenarios occurred, and the message needs to be reprocessed.

 To do this, at a certain fixed interval we'll query the database for scheduled and claimed messages past their time to live, and reprocess them.
-This will ensure that eventually every message in the system will either be in either Sent or Error status.
+This will ensure that, eventually, every message in the system ends up in either Sent or Error status.

-> It's somewhat disappointing that we've had to introduce polling to a system that was fully event-driven.
+> It's somewhat displeasing that we've had to introduce polling to a system that was fully event-driven.
 On the upside, polling will always have a 0-message backlog to process under normal operation, which will have negligible performance impact.
 We'll only do actual work in our polling process when things have gone awry.

 Let's introduce a configuration for time to live and polling interval for scheduled but not claimed and claimed but not processed messages: